Prismatic $G$-displays and descent theory: Comparison with prismatic -gauges

 \subsection{Acknowledgements}

 The author would like to thank Kentaro Inoue, Hiroki Kato, Arthur-C\'esar Le Bras, Kimihiko Li, Samuel Marks, and Alex Youcis for helpful discussions and comments.
 The author is also grateful to Teruhisa Koshikawa for answering some questions on prisms.
-Finally, the author would like to thank the referee for helpful comments and especially for the suggestion that a discussion of the relation between prismatic $G$-$\mu$-displays and prismatic $F$-gauges should be included.
-The work of the author was supported by JSPS KAKENHI Grant Number 22K20332.
+Finally, the author would like to thank the referees for helpful comments.
+The author especially would like to thank one of the referees for the suggestion that a discussion of the relation between prismatic $G$-$\mu$-displays and prismatic $F$-gauges should be included, and one of the referees for explaining an alternative description of $G$-$\mu$-displays, which simplifies some constructions given in the previous version of this paper.
+The work of the author was supported by JSPS KAKENHI Grant Numbers 22K20332 and 24K16887.